DiamondLightSource/cryoem-services/README.md

 - Utility services:
   - **ClusterSubmission**: Submits wrapper scripts to an HPC cluster
-  - **Dispatcher**: Converts recipes into messages suitable for processing services
   - **Images**: Creates thumbnail images for viewing processing outcomes
   - **ISPyB**: Inserts results into an ISPyB database
   - **NodeCreator**: Creates Relion project files for the services run
+  - **ProcessRecipe**: Converts recipes into messages suitable for processing services
 - Processing services:
   - **BFactor**: Performs the setup for 3D refinement with varying particle count
   - **CrYOLO**: Particle picking on micrographs using [crYOLO](https://cryolo.readthedocs.io)